Poison ivy rash occurs when the plant toxin urushiol, comes into contact with human skin.

 You do not need to be exposed to much of it in order to suffer the consequences.

 Just an exposure to a tiny amount equivalent to a grain of salt can cause the rash.

 Of course, touching the plant is an obvious way of exposure.

 However, that is not the only way you can get exposure to urushiol and the poison ivy plant.

-Rash can be caused from indirect contact, such as contaminated pet fur, appliances, surfaces, and clothing.
+Rash can be caused by indirect contact, such as contaminated pet fur, appliances, surfaces, and clothing.

 You can also be exposed to contact with airborne substances, which happens when the poison ivy plants are burned.

 It is worth noting that initial exposure does not always result in a rash.